macformula/racecar/README.md

 - [firmware/](firmware/) - C++ code that runs on our ECUs.
 - [scripts/](scripts/) - Internal software tools for development and testing.
 - [docs/](docs/) - Source files for generating our [documentation website](https://macformula.github.io/racecar).

+## Want to contribute?

+We have a guide for that! <https://macformula.github.io/racecar/firmware/dev-setup/>